 Water when necessary, but remember that compost in potted plants can dry quickly in winter winds.

-Generally, Polyanthus flower in the spring and flowering time can vary depending on weather conditions.
+Generally, Polyanthus blooms in the spring, and flowering time can vary depending on weather conditions.
 After a very harsh winter, the flowering may be slightly delayed, whereas a mild winter encourages earlier flowers.

 Did You Know

-One variety of Polyanthus which particularly attracts bees and butterflies is the Primula elatior ‘Gold Lace’ a historical gem which dates back to the 1780s.
+One variety of Polyanthus, which particularly attracts bees and butterflies, is the Primula elatior 'Gold Lace', a historical gem that dates back to the 1780s.
 It is instantly recognizable from its golden-eyed flower with black petals.
-Over the centuries it has gone in and out of favor, but its unusual flower patterns are currently high in popularity as they were in the Victorian period.
+Over the centuries, it has gone in and out of favor, but its unusual flower patterns are currently high in popularity as they were in the Victorian period.

 - Back to genus Primula